rajivsam/Rinse_and_Repeat/rinse_and_repeat_documentation/about.markdown

 An algorithm (for the purposes of this description) has an analogous definition to a recipe except that the specification of an algorithm is in terms of a computational context.
 It is meant to abstract the details of computation as opposed to a task that is either a part of a use case, or,  a use case by itself.
 The details of the specification are analogous to a task specification.

 Please read the recipes section of this documentation to see how the above idea is implemented for an analytic recipe and for a machine-learning algorithm.
+A modeling solution I discuss with you would be described in terms of recipes and algorithms.
+The discussion of your problem with you will help me understand what recipes and algorithms are a good fit for your use case.
 {: style="text-align: justify"}